-In Tagged based VLAN mode, traffic from different VLANs can be segregated from one another even after it travels to another switch.
+The EtherWAN Managed Switch can be configured to operate in 802.1Q Tagged based VLAN mode.
+In 802.1Q Tagged based VLAN mode, traffic from different VLANs can be segregated from one another even after it has traveled to a different switch, as long as that switch has identical VLAN numbering.
 This is done by "tagging" (inserting information inside a packet) a packet with the VLAN ID that the packet belongs to when the packet exits the switch.
-The VLAN association rule for incoming packets in Tag based VLAN mode can either be based on the VLAN ID that is assigned to the port (PVID) when a packet enters the switch (in the event when the packet does not contain a VLAN ID), or it can be determined from the packet itself (when the packet does contains a VLAN ID).
+In Tag-based VLAN mode, the VLAN association rule for the incoming packets can be based either on the VLAN ID that is assigned on the port (if the packet is not tagged with a VLAN ID), or it can be determined from the packet itself (when the packet is tagged with a VLAN ID).